soleblaze/openstack/examples/MultiNode-2NIC.md

 This example has the following hardware:

-1 Machine running the Controller, Cinder, Glance, and Quantum node 1 Machine running the Compute node
+1 Machine running the Controller, Cinder, Glance, and Quantum node 3 Machines running the Compute node

 ## Installing Controller/Cinder/Glance/Quantum Node